SecondThundeR/ghosty/README.md

 ## Discussions

-This project has a [Github Discussions](https://github.com/SecondThundeR/ghosty/discussions) turned on.
+This project has a [GitHub Discussions](https://github.com/SecondThundeR/ghosty/discussions) turned on.
 Feel free to ask about this project or give new ideas etc.

 ## Changelog